SaiSravanthi-12/reserve-ship/README.md

   serializable transactions needed.
 The check and the decrement happen atomically in one statement because the predicate is part of the `UPDATE`.

-`confirm_reservation` and `release_reservation` follow the same pattern but use `SELECT ...
-FOR UPDATE` to lock the reservation row first, then validate its current status and expiry before mutating.
-This makes concurrent `confirm + release` on the same reservation deterministic — the first one wins, the second sees a non-`pending` status and is rejected.
+`confirm_reservation` and `release_reservation` follow the same pattern, but Use `SELECT ...
+FOR UPDATE` to lock the reservation row first, then validate Its current status and expiry before mutating.
+This makes concurrent `confirm + release` on the same reservation, deterministic — the first one wins, the second sees a non-`pending` status and is rejected.

 ### Why no Redis